Lithuania in the Eurovision Song Contest 2019: Final

 The final of the competition took place on 23 February 2019 and featured the remaining eight entries that qualified from the semi-finals.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer), Vytautas Bikus (composer), Jonas Nainys (producer and DJ), Leon Somov (producer and composer), Simona Albavičiūtė-Bandita (radio host), Darius Užkuraitis (LRT Opus director) and Mykolas Katkus (lead singer of the group Tha Station).
-"Run with the Lions" performed by Jurijus was selected as the winner after gaining the most points from both the jury vote and the public vote.
-In addition to the performances of the competing entries, interval acts included Moniqué and Mantas performing the song "Ateities žmogus", Ieva Zasimauskaitė performing the 2018 Lithuanian Eurovision entry "When We're Old" and Carousel performing the 2019 Latvian Eurovision entry "That Night".
+"Run with the Lions", performed by Jurijus, was selected as the winner after gaining the most points from both the jury vote and the public vote.
+In addition to the performances of the competing entries, interval acts included Moniqué and Mantas performing the song "Ateities žmogus", Ieva Zasimauskaitė performing the 2018 Lithuanian Eurovision entry "When We're Old", and Carousel performing the 2019 Latvian Eurovision entry "That Night".

 Preparation

 Jurij Veklenko traveled to Switzerland to work on a revamped version of "Run with the Lions" with composers Eric Lumiere and Pele Loriano following his win during the Lithuanian national final.
 The revamped version was released on 3 April 2019.

 Promotion

 Jurij Veklenko made several appearances across Europe to specifically promote "Run with the Lions" as the Lithuanian Eurovision entry.
-On 6 April, Veklenko performed during the Eurovision in Concert event which was held at the AFAS Live venue in Amsterdam, Netherlands and hosted by Edsilia Rombley and Marlayne.
-On 14 April, Veklenko performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom hosted by Nicki French and Paddy O'Connell.
-On 21 April, Veklenko performed during the Eurovision Pre-Party Madrid event, which was held at the Sala La Riviera venue in Madrid, Spain and hosted by Tony Aguilar and Julia Varela.
+On 6 April, Veklenko performed during the Eurovision in Concert event, which was held at the AFAS Live venue in Amsterdam, Netherlands, and hosted by Edsilia Rombley and Marlayne.
+On 14 April, Veklenko performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom, and hosted by Nicki French and Paddy O'Connell.
+On 21 April, Veklenko performed during the Eurovision Pre-Party Madrid event, which was held at the Sala La Riviera venue in Madrid, Spain, and hosted by Tony Aguilar and Julia Varela.